turangarusso/ScapeInout-Privacy-Policy/README.md

 We do not share any information with external services.

-We need to access for capture user commands and explore the game, but we don't collect any data.
+We need to access microphone to capture user commands and explore the game, but we don't collect any data.

 We do not identify the user, as compliant with GDPR.